lsorese/formerteenagebigdeal/src/data/lyrics/01-the-future-is-stupid.md

 Oatman Arizona, to Fetterman's home of Braddock, Youngstown, basically Allepo Won't you get hip to all this awful censor
-Come on folks, dedicate your life this
+Come on folks, dedicate your life to this
 Get your fix on Route 666